hafsahsiddiqui/sql-projects/A24 Films/README.md

 ORDER BY year;
 ```

-Answer: Tracks whether A24’s financial performance is improving, plateauing, or declining over time
+Description: Tracks whether A24’s financial performance is improving, plateauing, or declining over time

 b.
 How has the average box office revenue changed over the years?
 ```